ritmo-v0/ritmo-dev-site/README.md

 ## License
 Emoji Powered by Twemoji, used under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/

+All credits of images under the `/stuff/7sref` route or used in the article `Hku-hdzwge` go to SEGA and the original artists, unless specified right under.
+The "Ritmo" player avatar is drawn and owned by myself.

 Please contact me if you think something isn't listed in this section.